-- (a) Neither the University nor the UFF shall discriminate against or harass any employee based upon age, disability, gender identity or gender expression, genetic information, marital status, national origin, political affiliation, pregnancy, race or color, religion, sex, sexual orientation, or veteran status, nor shall the University or the UFF abridge any rights of employees related to union activity granted under Chapter 447, Florida Statutes, including but not limited to the right to assist or to refrain from assisting the UFF.
-Personnel decisions shall be based on job-related criteria and performance. - (b) Sexual Harassment. - (1) Sexual harassment, as defined by federal law, is a prohibited form of sex discrimination. - (2) The University strictly prohibits sexual harassment.
-Sexual harassment is defined as unwelcome sexual advances, requests for sexual favors, or verbal or physical conduct of a sexual nature when: - a. submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment; - b. submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individual; or - c. such conduct has the purpose or effect of substantially interfering with an individual's work performance or creating an intimidating, hostile, or offensive working environment.
+(a) Neither the University nor the UFF shall discriminate against or harass any employee based upon age, disability, gender identity or gender expression, genetic information, marital status, national origin, political affiliation, pregnancy, race or color, religion, sex, sexual orientation, or veteran status, nor shall the University or the UFF abridge any rights of employees related to union activity granted under Chapter 447, Florida Statutes, including but not limited to the right to assist or to refrain from assisting the UFF.
+Personnel decisions shall be based on job-related criteria and performance.

-- (3) The parties also recognize the potential for this form of illegal discrimination against students.
-Relationships between employees and students, even if consensual, may become exploitative, and especially so when a student's academic work, residential life, or athletic endeavors are supervised or evaluated by the employee (see Section 5.3).
-These relationships may also involve a conflict of interest (see Article 19).
-The parties discourage romantic or sexual relationships between employees and students. - (c) Harassment.
-The University also strictly prohibits other forms of illegal harassment, including but not limited to harassment on the basis of race, age, or disability, in accordance with federal and state law.
-Illegal harassment occurs when discriminatory intimidation, ridicule, and insult are so severe and pervasive as to alter the conditions of employment and create an abusive working environment.
-Workplace conduct is not measured in isolation-simple teasing, incivility, off-hand comments, and isolated incidents (unless extremely serious) will not amount to discriminatory changes in the terms and conditions of employment. - (d(b) Neither the University nor the UFF shall tolerate incidents of sex/gender-based discrimination or harassment, sexual assault, exploitation, relationship violence, or stalking.
-Employees shall fulfill their obligations as "responsible employees," as defined in UCF's policy on discrimination, harassment and interpersonal violence, to report such incidents to the Office of Institutional Equity ("OIE"). - (c) Retaliation.
+(b) Neither the University nor the UFF shall tolerate incidents of sex/gender-based discrimination or harassment, sexual assault, exploitation, relationship violence, or stalking.
+Employees shall fulfill their obligations as "responsible employees," as defined in UCF's policy on discrimination, harassment and interpersonal violence, to report such incidents to the Office of Institutional Equity ("OIE").

+(c) Retaliation.
 Retaliation for exercising civil rights is prohibited by federal and state law.
 Employees shall not be subjected to harassment, intimidation, threats, coercion, or discrimination for filing a complaint, assisting in an investigation or other procedure related to the federal or state civil rights laws, or opposing a practice made illegal by those laws.
-Retaliation shall be regarded as seriously as discrimination itself and may justify discipline pursuant to the procedures established in the Discipline Article 16. - (ed) Investigation of Charges.
-Charges of discrimination, retaliation, or harassment, including those filed by employees against students alleging unwelcome sexual advances, requests for sexual favors, or or any other verbal or physical conductviolation of a sexual nature that constitutes sexual harassment, UCF Policy, Prohibition of Discrimination, Harassment and Related Interpersonal Violence, shall be promptly-investigated according to established University procedures.
+Retaliation shall be regarded as seriously as discrimination itself and may justify discipline pursuant to the procedures established in the Discipline Article 16.

-No employee by the Office of Institutional Equity ("OIE").
-Employees investigated under such procedures shall not be disciplined for such offenses until suchthe investigation is complete and a finding of discriminationa violation has been issued.
+(d) Investigation of Charges.
+Charges of discrimination, retaliation, or harassment, or any other violation of UCF Policy, Prohibition of Discrimination, Harassment and Related Interpersonal Violence, shall be investigated by the Office of Institutional Equity ("OIE").
+Employees investigated under such procedures shall not be disciplined for such offenses until the investigation is complete and a finding of a violation has been issued.
 The University reserves the right to reassign or to provide an alternative worksite to an employee during an investigation as it deems necessary to mitigate the situation and provide protections to the accuser in addition to the accused.

-- (fe)Results of Investigation.
+(e) Results of Investigation.
 In cases alleging discrimination, retaliation, or harassment by an employee, and in which no finding of discrimination, retaliation, or harassment is made, no record of the complaint shall be placed in the employee's evaluation file, unless the employee requests otherwise.
 The employee may request that a copy of the complete investigation file be placed in the employee's evaluation file.
-Where a finding of discrimination, retaliation, or harassment is made, a record of the complete findings shall be placed in the employee's evaluation file. - 6.32 Access to Documents.
-No employee shall be refused a request to inspect and copy documents relating to the employee's claim of discrimination, except for records that are exempt from the provisions of the Public Records Act, Chapter 119, Florida Statutes, provided, however, that the University may charge for copies of documents in accordance with law, rule, University procedures, and this Agreement. - 6.4 Consultation.
-As part of the consultation process described in Article 2, the parties agree to discuss efforts made to appoint and retain women and minority employees.
+Where a finding of discrimination, retaliation, or harassment is made, a record of the complete findings shall be placed in the employee's evaluation file.

+6.2 Access to Documents.
+No employee shall be refused a request to inspect and copy documents relating to the employee's claim of discrimination, except for records that are exempt from the provisions of the Public Records Act, Chapter 119, Florida Statutes, provided, however, that the University may charge for copies of documents in accordance with law, rule, University procedures, and this Agreement.